brazilian-utils/brutils-python/README_EN.md

 ### is_valid_license_plate

-Checks whether a Brazilian license plate is valid.
-It supports the old format as well as the Mercosul one.
+Check if a license plate is valid.
+This function does not verify if the license plate is a real license plate;
+it only validates the format of the string.

+Args:
+  * license_plate (str): A license plate string.

+Returns:
+  * bool: True if the license plate is valid, False otherwise.

+Example:

 ```python
 >>> from brutils import is_valid_license_plate